elevateelite/Max/README.md

         });

         messageInput.addEventListener('keydown', (e) => {
-            // Check if device is touch/mobile
             const isTouchDevice = ('ontouchstart' in window) || (navigator.maxTouchPoints > 0) || (window.innerWidth <= 768);

-            // On Desktop, plain Enter submits (Shift+Enter creates a newline).
-            // On Mobile/Touch devices, Enter ALWAYS creates a new paragraph line, so users must tap the send button to send. if (e.key === 'Enter' && !e.shiftKey && !isTouchDevice) {
+            if (e.key === 'Enter' && !e.shiftKey && !isTouchDevice) {
                 e.preventDefault();
                 chatForm.requestSubmit();